 Are you embarrassed due to the fact you are missing a tooth or teeth?
 You shouldn’t feel alone.
 According to epidemiological studies, it is estimated that 178 million Americans are missing at least one tooth and about 40 million Americans are missing all of their teeth.
 As we age, the problem gets worse as 30 percent of adults between 65-74 years old have no natural teeth.
 Having missing teeth can happen either from disease, malnutrition, genetic disorders, or an accident.
 Because of these reasons it is necessary for an individual to have some or all of their teeth extracted.
 While this can be devastating, partial or full (complete) dentures can be fabricated to restore an attractive smile, provide needed support for normal facial contours and reestablish a highly functional occlusion.
 Full or partial tooth loss, if left untreated, doesn’t only affect a person’s self-image it can also increase the risk of development nutritional problems and other systemic health disorders.
-The great news is that there is a reliable and time-tested method for treating these conditions: partial or full (complete) dentures.
+The great news is that there is a reliable and time-tested method for treating these conditions: dental implants such as partial or full (complete) dentures.

 In situations where some sturdy teeth remain, partial dentures can be fabricated.
 Partial dentures can achieve adequate retention and stability by having clasps on the teeth surrounding the area of missing teeth.